AxonIQ/reference-guide/extensions/tracing.md

 There are other supported tracers that can be used: LightStep, Instana, Apache SkyWalking, Datadog, Wavefront by VMware, Elastic APM and many more.

 ## Configuring the extension
-The extension could be disabled using the property `axon.extension.tracing.enabled` (default=TRUE).
-This will give you the possibility to turn it off for a certain environment.
+The extension can be disabled setting the property `axon.extension.tracing.enabled` to `false` (default=`true`).
+This will give you the possibility to turn it off when needed (e.g.: for a certain environment).

-In release 4.4 we introduced a fine-grained configuration of tracing span tags for command, event and query.
+Furthermore there is a more fine-grained configuration option of the tracing span tags on commands, events and queries.
 You can customize span tags easily, mixing and matching between available tag `messageId`, `aggregateId`, `messageType`, `payloadType`, `messageName` and `payload`.
 Take into account that some of the tags make sense on a certain span type, but not on another, and some of them have an hidden cost on network (such as payload).
 Use them wisely!
 ```
 axon.extension.tracing.span.commandTags=messageId, messageType, payloadType, messageName
 axon.extension.tracing.span.eventTags=messageId, aggregateId, messageType, payloadType